adventuremomblog

 Feeling A Little Lost in Adulthood

-One of the things that I lost was having the one person in the world who had a deeper empathy for my situation…in whatever stage of life I was in.
+One of the things I lost was having the one person in the world who had a deeper empathy for my situation…in whatever stage of life I was in.

 She understood the work and the stress I had behind the scenes from working, the emotional and physical toll of big moves out of state, taking care of a newborn, supporting my husband through a career change, etc.

-The bittersweet now is that I’ve been reciprocating the empathy back to her as I go through new stages of life…only I can’t express it directly to her.
+The bittersweet now is that I’ve been reciprocating the empathy back to her as I go through new stages of life…Only I can’t express it directly to her.

 I have a greater understanding and appreciation of everything she did for me throughout my childhood and early adulthood as I walk in her footsteps.